robomq/robomq.io/docs/gettingStarted.md

 ##Messaging Dashboard

-[robomq.io](http://www.robomq.io) messaging dashboard provides specialized visual graphs and charts giving you a single pane of glass, capturing all the messaging activity for your tenant.
+<a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> messaging dashboard provides specialized visual graphs and charts giving you a single pane of glass, capturing all the messaging activity for your tenant.

 The following key messaging activity parameters are tracked in the dashboard: